ERR0RPR0MPT/Lumika/README.md

 Double-click to run: Start via automatic mode

 Commands:
-add     Using ffmpeg to encode zfec redundant files into .mp4 FEC video files that appear less harmful. get     Using ffmpeg to decode .mp4 FEC video files into the original files.
+add     Using FFmpeg to encode zfec redundant files into .mp4 FEC video files that appear less harmful. get     Using FFmpeg to decode .mp4 FEC video files into the original files.
  Options:
  -b     The Base64 encoded JSON included message to provide decode encode  Encode a file